adlermedrado/crypto_ticker_imessage/README.md

 You can pass any pair separated by colons, as the example above.

-All supported pais: https://api.mercadobitcoin.net/api/v4/symbols (It is a JSON response)
+All supported pairs: https://api.mercadobitcoin.net/api/v4/symbols (It's a JSON response)

 # Integration with Messages App